Premium real estate agencies in Brussels

 - a visa and a residence status issued by the FPS Home Affairs (mandatory for every stay lasting more than 3 months).

-The procedure consists in applying for a registration in an office of the City of Brussels or in your local town hall – there are 19 municipalities in Brussels, each having at least one population office.
+The procedure consists in applying for a registration in an office of the City of Brussels or in your local town hall – there are 19 municipalities in Brussels, including Woluwe, Ixelles, Uccle and others, each having at least one population office.
 While European citizens are immediately added on the waiting list due to the freedom of movement and establishment inside the Schengen area, non-EU residents have to provide their temporary residence permit (known as visa D) in order to be registered.

 Of course, if you are staying for a long time, there are high chances you will have to work (maybe that was the reason for your arrival) and you may also need to drive.
 In this case, do not forget to bring these other certificates (and have them translated by a sworn translator so that it is legal):